achempion/hipster-ci/README.md

 ## Hipster CI

-*this project only works with rspec without any options (or libs like xvfb-run) but it's  will be released coming soon*

 ### What this project do

-  - provide web interface with your projects, builds (each commit is a build) and result of specs
+  - provide web interface with your projects, builds (each commit is a build) and result of tests
+  - run project's tests
-  - write comment on github commit page with result of runned specs
+  - write comment on github commit page with result of runned tests

 ### About permissions